acbergan/acbergan.github.io/_posts/2017-12-26-remediating-termite-damage.md

 ---

 <!--excerpt.start-->
 Termites can be a big problem for wood framed homes in the southeast.
 I bought my first house knowing there was some termite damage.
 There was evidence of termite damage throughout the house, most noticeably in the wood floors.
 The previous owner did relatively extensive repairs to fix the termite damage including replacing about half of the first floor joists.
 While most of the evidence of termite damage was on the first floor, there was a dormer on the second floor that had water damage, and so we suspected that there could be some termite damage around the dormer since termites are attracted to moisture.
-This post describes the work I did to remediate the termite damage I found around this dormer.<!--excerpt.end-->
+This post describes the work I did to remediate the termite damage in this dormer.<!--excerpt.end-->

 ### About termites
 Subterranean termites are a common pest.
 They live in colonies in the ground and seek out wood for food.
 A colony of termites consumes about a pound of wood per day.
 Since a termite infestation can go on unnoticed for years, the amount of wood consumed really adds up.
 Many exterminators provide termite treatments that will keep termite colonies at bay.
 Once significant termite damage occurs, the damage can be remediated by reinforcing or replacing the damaged wood framing.